JT-Creates/BravePipe/.github/README.md

 ## Which additional platforms are supported?
 - Bitchute
 - Rumble

+## Which additional platforms are planned to be added?
+- NicoNico
+- BiliBili
+- Local Storage

 ## Other features not found in NewPipe
 - merged NewPipe x Sponsorblock into this fork.
 [NewPipe x Sponsorblock Readme](../README.md)
 - searchfilters: in the action menu of the search page you can now change